vibeholmes/portfolio/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve Nim.
+Feel free to open issues or submit pull requests to improve.